AditiSaini/UserManagementSystemUsingGOLANG/README.md

 # User Management System GOLANG Instructions

+For more information about the project, refer to this presentation: https://docs.google.com/presentation/d/1pCpeg6_zqLWpDJpDjwKsbsbT9vuHDb3ComSYkEZw-uw/edit?usp=sharing

 The project consists of three major components:
 1. Client Web application- React
 2. Server code (TCP and HTTP)- Golang